 9: Sacrospinalis: A strong upper body provides a stable posture.

-10: Gluteus maximus, hamstrings and gastrocnemicus are important when starting and turning, as well as for the leg stroke when doing the breaststroke.
+10: Gluteus maximus, hamstrings and gastrocnemius are important when starting and turning, as well as for the leg stroke when doing the breaststroke.

 The shoulder girdle from the front

-1: The shoulder joint: For you to be able to swim long and hard without any problems, it’s important that your shoulder joint is working properly.
-The head of the humerus needs to be in the right position against the shoulder blade.
-If not, harmful friction may easily occur.
-Training large and small muscles around the shoulder should provide the shoulder joint with a good balance.
+1: The shoulder joint: It’s important that your shoulder joint is working properly in order to swim long and hard without any problems.
+If the head of the humerus is not in the right position against the shoulder blade, harmful friction may easily occur.
+Training large and small muscles around the shoulder should balance the shoulder joint.

-2: Humerus.
+2: Humerus

-3: Subscapularis: A triangular muscle underneath the shoulder blade keeping the head of the humerus pressed up against the shoulder blade’s joint cavity.
+3: Subscapularis: This triangular muscle underneath the shoulder blade keeps the head of the humerus pressed up against the shoulder blade’s joint cavity.
 It’s activated when the arm rotates inward.

-4: Shoulder blade.
+4: Shoulder blade

-5: Collarbone.
+5: Collarbone